 - Maybe it boosted the popularity of your company?

 Think about it carefully.
 Later include these unique ideas in your document.
 Remember that a well-written RFP will boost your chances of receiving great offers.
 If you add precise information, companies will know right away if they are interested in working with you – moreover, they will be able to choose the right tools.
+Defining clear project goals is a crucial step in the RFP, and it’s also a topic we covered extensively in our article on planning a website project.

 Describe your current situation.